andyst-dev/ft_printf-42/README.md

 # ft_printf

 A custom implementation of `printf` developed as part of the 42 curriculum.
-This project consists of rebuilding a simplified version of the standard `printf` function, with support for a defined set of format specifiers and variadic arguments.
+`ft_printf` is a small formatted output library that reproduces the core behavior of `printf` with the conversions required by the subject.

-`ft_printf` was designed to strengthen core C skills around formatted output, function decomposition, and argument handling with variadic functions.
+It was a good way to build solid foundations in formatted output, function decomposition and variadic argument handling in C.

 ## Features
 - Reimplementation of a simplified `printf`